hatranNZ/hatran_mechanical_engineer/projects.md

 ### Responsibilities
 - Mechanical design of the folding mast with custom hinge solution, rotating stabilizer legs and rotating control console.
 - Redesign of the overall drill machine layout to lower the center of gravity.
+- Redesign of the foot clamp and breakout assembly to integrate newly specified custom hydraulic cylinders, ensuring proper alignment, force transmission, and operational reliability.
+- Redesign of the rubber track system to align with the base frame using a standardized parallel flange channel (PFC) profile, achieving structural consistency, overall weight reduction and manufacturing cost optimization.
 - Modification of the mast system using a leaf chain mechanism instead of a timing belt (as in the previous model).
 - Design of rod storage rack and mud pump mounting system.
 - Selection of appropriate hydraulic fittings and hose tails for motors, valves, or other hydraulic components.